rydmike/flex_color_scheme/README.md

 >looking or very usable dark and light theme mode pairs.
 You can read more in the Material Design guide about
 >selecting suitable [dark theme colors](https://www.material.io/design/color/dark-theme.html#usage).

-We first unpack the predefined `FlexSchemeData` into the list `myFlexSchemes`, add our own light and dark scheme definition pairs as `FlexSchemeData` to the end.
-For our last custom `FlexSchemeColor` myScheme3Light that we did not make a matching dark scheme for, we instead use the `.toDark()` method on the light scheme, to get one automatically computed from the defined light scheme colors.
+We first unpack the predefined `FlexSchemeData` into the list `myFlexSchemes` with the spread operator, add our own light and dark scheme definition pairs as `FlexSchemeData` to the end.
+For our last custom `FlexSchemeColor` `myScheme3Light` that we did not make a matching dark scheme for, we instead use the `.toDark()` method on the light scheme, to get one automatically computed from the defined light scheme colors.

 ```dart
  final List<FlexSchemeData> myFlexSchemes = <FlexSchemeData>[